 Opportunity Zones are an economic development tool promoting investment in distressed communities through legislation enacted by the Federal Tax Cuts and Jobs Act of 2017.
 Communities have been designated as Opportunity Zones by the U.S. Department of Treasury, incentivizing investments in these distressed communities to better address local needs in areas such as business growth, improvements to housing, and improvements to infrastructure.

-While Paducah is filled with opportunity, the governor has selected two census tracts (pictured) located along the Ohio River as our official Opportunity Zones.
+While Paducah is filled with opportunity, Kentucky's governor selected two census tracts (pictured) located along the Ohio River as our official Opportunity Zones.